Dive Bomber (film): Aircraft featured

 The principal aircraft depicted in Dive Bomber are Vought SB2U Vindicator dive bombers and Douglas TBD Devastator torpedo bombers, although many other types are included, especially parked, as backdrops.
 The N3N Canary trainers were the primary type in use at Naval Air Station North Island and are featured prominently in the flight training sequence.

 All other aircraft were deployed temporarily for training to North Island and were subsequently available for use in the film.
 An entire squadron of Grumman F3F fighters from the USS Enterprise was flown to NAS North Island with a single example appearing prominently in the penultimate "pressure suit" scenes both on the ground and in the air.
-All the aerial closeup work with the cast was photographed later in the studio using a series of realistic mock-ups.
+All the aerial close-up work with the cast was photographed later in the studio using a series of realistic mock-ups.
 Some of the aircraft types used in Dive Bomber were engaged a few months later in combat with the Japanese aerial and naval forces, up to and including the Battle of Midway, while other types were declared obsolescent and relegated to home use when the U.S. geared up for war in earnest.
 Enterprise is the film's aircraft carrier, and went on to be one of the most famous ships of World War II.

-Other aircraft types featured in the film include the biplane Curtiss SBC Helldiver (no relation to the SB2C of the same name and manufacturer), Brewster F2A Buffalo (in long shots), and one good shot of a Douglas SBD Dauntless.
+Other aircraft types featured in the film include the biplane Curtiss SBC Helldiver (no relation to the SB2C of the same name and manufacturer), Brewster F2A Buffalo (in long shots), one Lockheed Electra 10A (the testbed for the pressurized cabin, olive green and marked with the "X" of an experimental aircraft), and one good shot of a Douglas SBD Dauntless.
 For security reasons, no bombs or torpedoes are shown.
 Several of the squadrons featured, and undoubtedly many of the aircrew, such as Bombing Squadron 6 of the Enterprise, later played critical roles at the battles of Coral Sea, Midway, and other World War II engagements.
 Two rare shots are the landing on and subsequent launch from the Enterprise in its prewar livery, filmed from an aircraft.